mslinn/git_tree_go/README.md

 ### `git-commitAll`

-This is the help message:
+This is the help message produced by `git-commitAll -h`:

 ```text
 git-commitAll - Recursively commits and pushes changes in all git repositories under the specified roots.